Last Updated on June 29, 2022 by Rebecca Huff

 There's no denying sunny days brighten my mood.
 Enjoying time in the sun can lift you out of the blues, give you precious vitamin D, and many other health benefits.
 The sun's rays regulate our sleeping patterns and supports physiological processes.

-People have grown more and more sun-phobic while forgetting the powerful healing benefits of sunshine.
-One way to reap the benefits of light, without the risk of skin cancer is using infrared light.
+Although, people have grown more and more sun-phobic while forgetting the powerful healing benefits of sunshine.
+One way to reap the benefits of light, without the risk of skin cancer is using a near infrared sauna.

-Those of us who experience Season Affective Disorder may benefit from 15-20 minutes of daily infrared light therapy.
+If you experience Seasonal Affective Disorder, you may benefit from 15-20 minutes of daily infrared light therapy.
 Lifting the mood is not the only benefit of healing light therapy, check it out: